Cherreads

 Her mind short-circuited.

 'First I get stared down by that fucking freak as if I killed his dog!
 Now this guy wants to legally murder me in front of an audience?!
-Is everyone here just crazy?!'
+Has everyone here suddenly just gone crazy?!'
 Sasha cries internally.

 She blinked rapidly, trying to reassemble her scrambled thoughts like unorganised puzzle pieces.